fukurosan/Jhaystack/docs/configuration.md

 #### Comparison Strategy

-The comparison strategy governs how Jhaystack determines if a value inside of the dataset is a match or not, as well as partly the relevance of the match.
-A comparison strategy consists of comparison functions, which could for example be "value x starts with search value y", or "value x contains search value y".
-You can provide multiple comparison functions that have different relevance to you, and even write your own ones.
-Jhaystack comes with a bunch of built in ones that should fit most needs, including fuzzy search.
+The comparison strategy governs how Jhaystack determines if a value inside of the dataset is a match or not, as well as the score of the match.
+These are simply JavaScript functions that evaluate the similarity between two values.
+This could, for example, be as simple as "value x starts with value y", or "value x contains value y".
+Jhaystack comes with a bunch of built in strategies that should fit most needs - including fuzzy search - but you can easily build your own ones as well.

 #### Extraction Strategy

 The extraction strategy describes what kind of results you are looking for.
 It governs how Jhaystack internally extracts documents from the provided datasets.
 For instance, you may in one scenario be looking for all values that match a given search term, while in another you may be interested in finding objects where at least one value match a given search term.
 Extraction strategies allow you to configure this behaviour.

+#### Indexing Strategy

+The index strategy is used to create full-text indexes and defines how these should be set up.
+These can be used both to enable full-text search as well as super-fast filters and queries.

+###### *Tokenizer Strategy*

+The tokenizer strategy is a part of the index strategy and defines how values should be broken down into indexable tokens.
+This could be, for example, by breaking each value into individual words, or ngrams.

+###### *Ranking Strategy*

+The ranking strategy is a part of the index strategy and defines how the magnitude (or, frequencies) for tokens inside of documents should be computed.
+In other words, it describes how import a given token is within a document, as well as within the dataset as a whole.
+This is, in essence, what allows us to determine how similar two documents are.

+###### *Full-Text Scoring Strategy*

+The full-text scoring strategy is basically a comparison strategy, but for full-text vectors.
+They serve the exact same purpose, but the input looks differently.
+When you execute a full-text search the full-text scoring strategy is used to determine the score of the match.

+#### Spelling Strategy

+The spelling strategy allows for configuration of spelling-correction of user provided input.
+This allows you to implement "Did you mean?" functionality as well as auto-correct input from the user that would otherwise had resulted in zero matches.

+#### Cluster Strategy

+The cluster strategy is used to help filter down data.
+Clusters build small, fully custom indexes that can be used to evaluate an input value into a narrowed down selection of the data set.
+These allow you not just to do classical clustering such as KMeans or hierarchical clusters, but also things like range-clusters where you can find all documents where value foo is within the range bar-baz.

 #### Preprocessing Strategy